quantumxt/cv4-jet-nano/README.md

 > **[Additional information on Gstreamer](https://developer.ridgerun.com/wiki/index.php?title=Jetson_Nano/Gstreamer/Example_Pipelines/Capture_Display)**

 ## Compiling the project(s)
+> Projects are found in the cpp_proj directory

 Each project would be created in a standalone directory, and CMake would be used to compile the cpp files.
 > Ensure that the cpp files & CMakeLists.txt are present in the parent directory before reunning CMake!